breeeak/chatfigures/README.md

 # Citation
-The relevant papers are under review.
+The relevant paper is under review.
 You can also refer to this project.

 # Contact
 At present, this project is almost maintained by myself and Copilot :laughing: .
 I know the project has a lot of problems, and there are many places that need to be improved.